Report on the OV Tax District Meeting of July 27, 2021

 Note: Please do not shortcut this process and go to Linda Arvers directly.
 Unless she is able to provide the Altice management person with the information about the effort made by the resident, she cannot request further assistance.

-Below is a schedule of upcoming OVCA & OVTD Board Meetings (to be held virtually until further notice).
+Below is a schedule of upcoming OVCA & OVTD Board Meetings.
 Agendas will be distributed to residents electronically and posted on the website 5 days in advance of each meeting.

 Note: The OVTD Board meets quarterly at 4 p.m.
 The OVCA Board meets on the third Tuesday of each month at 7 p.m. (with the exception of February and December when meetings do not occur).